aath0/aath0.github.io/menu/announcement.md

 Applications

 Applications will be accepted until the position is filled.
-The first review of applications will begin on 15th March 2024.
+Ideal starting date is in spring/summer 2024.
 To apply please send one pdf document including your CV, a brief statement of research interests, and the contact details of two referees to:  Athina Tzovara: athina.tzovara@unibe.ch

 Informal inquiries are welcome